magento/architecture/design-documents/graph-ql/storefront-api.md

 ```

-**Return data as associative array** will solve problem with missed data for requested product (42 in example)
+**Return data as associative array** will solve the problem with missed data for the requested product (42 in example)

 ## Dimensions
-Each dimension consist of name and value, e.g. name: "store", value: "5"
+Each dimension consist of name and value, e.g. name: "store", value: "5".
 API implementation utilize needed dimensions.
 Open questions:
-1. How to pass dimension to API in consumer?
+1. How to pass dimension to API from consumer?
 Pass all possible scopes (store, website, customer group)?
 1. Behaviour if part of required for implementation dimensions is not passed

 ## Requested fields